mariateresachaves/DBS_SDIS/README.md

 **Enhancement:** If a peer that backs up some chunk of the file is not running at the time the initiator peer sends a DELETE message for that file, the space used by these chunks will never be reclaimed.
 Can you think of a change to the protocol, possibly including additional messages, that would allow to reclaim storage space even in that event?

+### 3.5.
+Space reclaiming subprotocol

+The algorithm for managing the disk space reserved for the backup service is not specified.
+Each implementation can use its own.
+However, when a peer deletes a copy of a chunk it has backed up, it shall send to the MC channel the following message:

+**REMOVED \<Version\> \<SenderId\> \<FileId\> \<ChunkNo\> \<CRLF\>\<CRLF\>**

+Upon receiving this message, a peer that has a local copy of the chunk shall update its local count of this chunk.
+If this count drops below the desired replication degree of that chunk, it shall initiate the chunk backup subprotocol after a random delay uniformly distributed between 0 and 400 ms. If during this delay, a peer receives a PUTCHUNK message for the same file chunk, it should back off and restrain from starting yet of another backup subprotocol for that file chunk.

+**Food for thought:** The loss of REMOVED messages may lead to an overestimation of the number of copies of a file chunk, and consequently its actual replication degree may be lower than the desired replication degree.
+One way to try to prevent this would be to add a response message.
+Can you think of other alternatives?
+What are the pros and cons?

+**Enhancement:** If the peer that initiates the chunk backup subprotocol fails before finishing it, the replication degree of the file chunk may be lower than that desired.
+Can you think of a change to the protocol, compatible with the chunk backup subprotocol, i.e. both when a chunk is being backed up for the first time and when a copy of the chunk is deleted.

 ## Report

 https://www.overleaf.com/8064403cwszmfcszkjg